DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/switchtowindow.md

 `filterFn`                       | Function | The predicate used to filter windows.
 `dependencies`&#160;*(optional)* | Object   | Variables and objects passed to the `filterFn` function.

-Example:

 The `filterFn` predicate is executed on the client side and accepts the following parameters:

 Parameter | Description
 ------ | -----
-`url`  | The URL of the currently displayed web page.
+`url`  | Object describing the URL of a currently displayed web page.
-`title` | The title of the currently displayed web page.
+`title` | The title of a currently displayed web page.

+{% include multiwindow/url-object.md %}